 The last, most current, and thorough study of intra-gene splicing coordination involves the Caenorhabditis elegans gene slo1 [Glauser et al., 2011, Johnson et al., 2011]. slo1 is the Caenorhabditis elegans orthologue of the human BK channel gene Kcnma, also known to undergo extensive alternative splicing [Nilsen and Graveley, 2010] via 13 cassette exons, potentially coding for over 1,000 different isoforms.
 Kcnma is developmentally, spatially, and tissue regulated.
 It is involved in a diverse range of cellular processes, including hearing, circadian rhythms, urinary function, and vasoregulation [Fodor and Aldrich, 2009].

 In worms, slo1 can produce up to 12 different isoforms.
 Glauser et al. [2011] used QPCR to demonstrate individual, alternative region inclusion frequencies do not correspond to complete isoform frequencies, when measured via TaqMan.
-They go on to describe a interdependent-splicing model that best fits the data and support interdependence via mutations at one sight altering both upstream and downstream sites of alternative splicing, separated by at least one other splicing event.
+They go on to describe an interdependent-splicing model that best fits the data and support interdependence via mutations at one sight altering both upstream and downstream sites of alternative splicing, separated by at least one other splicing event.
 After measuring the biophysical properties of the isoforms [Johnson et al., 2011].
 [Glauser et al., 2011] conclude that coordinated alternative splicing is critical for proper BK channel function in vivo.
 It is interesting to note that this study also identified an IRE that displayed some type of coordinated, or co-regulated effect on alternative splicing .

 Indeed the _Miller Spread_ was an early glimpse into another aspect of Nature_s complexity.
 Over just the past ~5 years, layers of functional coupling between transcription and splicing have been observed [Merkhofer et al., 2014].
 For example, specific chromatin marks seem to not only demarcate transcriptionally active regions of chromatin for silent ones, but also alternative splicing exons from constitutively chosen ones [Kolasinska-Zwierz et al., 2009] and first exons appear to be epigenetically marked to aid in transcriptional identification [Bieberstein et al., 2012].
 Tied to the recurring theme of this thesis, increasing resolution of genome-wide data should reveal more ties between these cellular processes [Brown et al., 2012, Luco et al., 2011, Schwartz and Ast, 2010].